msalmonella/something-survivors/README.md

-# python_2D_game
+# Something Survivors
-A game being developed in python using pygame.
+Something Survivors is a Vampire Survivors like open-source game being developed in Python using pygame.